 Deodorant and Balms Labels - We buy these labels from Flexi Labels, a company based in Peterborough (again, quite close to us!).
 The labels are printed on unbleached paper, however, they are glued using synthetic glue as we still have not found a printing company that supplies labels with natural glues to small companies.
 The paper on which the labels come is non recyclable, but we reuse it as a mat to label soaps.
 Also, Flexi Labels has accepted to ship to us plastic-free and now they only use a box and 1-2 rubber bands instead of adding plastic sleeves and protective packaging!

 Tins - Our tins come without a plastic lining (hence the weird shape).
 We went to great lengths to find tins without a plastic lining, and we are super proud of that!
-They are shipped plastic free from Tinware Direct, but they are a reseller, so they do not have any information about the working conditions of the factories that produce these tins in China.
-When we will be ‘big’ enough, we will order UK-made ones, as at the moment, the minimum order for these is way too large for us.
+They are shipped plastic free from Tinplate, and they are made in the UK (we finally found a supplier in 2021!)

 Shipping Packaging - To ship our orders we currently use simple UK-made cardboard boxes that we receive plastic free!
 In addition, we use compostable and recyclable paper tape from Eco Craft and/or Davpack to seal the boxes, and all of our protecting packaging is either reused or made of recycled unbleached paper.
 Also, we write our messages inside the shipping boxes by hand using a refillable fountain pen.
 Our sticky shipping labels are recycled, recyclable and compostable!

 WORKSHOP AND OFFICE FURNITURE